abubalo/lux-db/README.md

 # JSONDB - A Powerful JSON Database

+### This is a hobby project, it is still bugy

 JSONDB is a lightweight and versatile JSON database that provides a simple yet powerful solution for storing and querying JSON data.
 With JSONDB, you can easily persist and manipulate structured data in a JSON format.
+JSONDB is a great choice for simple application where data can stored along with server logics

 ## Features